Nerixyz/icu-typ/docs/docs/fmt.md

 ### `locale`

 The locale to use when formatting the datetime.
 A [Unicode Locale Identifier].
-As with [dates](./fmt-date.md#locale), `ca` can be set to a [bcp47 calendar name](https://github.com/unicode-org/cldr/blob/main/common/bcp47/calendar.xml).
+Notably, this can be used to set the calendar by setting `ca` to a [bcp47 calendar name](https://github.com/unicode-org/cldr/blob/main/common/bcp47/calendar.xml).

 example{